pachterlab/sircel/README.md

 	redis
 		In-memory database structure: https://redis.io/
 	redis-py
-		Python binding for redis servr
+		Python binding for redis server
 	scikit-learn (for TCCs)
-	kallisto (0.43.0 or higher)
+		Optional.
+Not needed if only splitting reads by barcode (not quantifying single-cell expression levels) kallisto (0.43.0 or higher)
 		Optional.
 Not needed if only splitting reads by barcode (not quantifying single-cell expression levels)